Management of hair loss: Humidifier

 A humidifier can be used to prevent low indoor humidity during winter (especially with indoor heating), and dry season.

 Commonly, patients with seborrhoeic dermatitis experience mild redness, scaly skin lesions and in some cases hair loss.

 Low humidity can cause adverse health effects and may cause atopic dermatitis, and seborrhoeic dermatitis.

 Treatments

 Combination therapy

 Combinations of finasteride, minoxidil and ketoconazole are more effective than individual use.

 Combination therapy of LLLT or microneedling with finasteride or minoxidil demonstrated substantive increases in hair count.

 Medication

-Add-hocs

-The topical bioavailability of synthetic medicines such as antiandrogens, as well as phytochemicals such as quercetin, has been improved with incorporation of drugs in nanoparticles, or microneedling.

-Synthetic medicine

 Treatments for the various forms of hair loss have only moderate success.
 Three medications have evidence to support their use in male pattern hair loss: finasteride, dutasteride and minoxidil.
 They typically work better to prevent further hair loss than to regrow lost hair.

 They may be used together when hair loss is progressive or further regrowth is desired after 12 months.
 Other medications include ketoconazole, and in female androgenic alopecia spironolactone and flutamide.